On the estimation of spatial density from mobile network operator data: Problem Formulation

-The tessellations methods that have been considered in the literature on MNO data typically resort to the principle of Voronoi partition.
-We recall that, for a discrete set of $K$ points (Voronoi seeds) in a bounded planar region, the Voronoi partition divides the region into a set of $K$ non-overlapping sub-regions (Voronoi polygons) whereby each point is space is associated to the closest seed.
-The Voronoi partition is well defined, in the sense that a single partition (Voronoi diagram) exists for a given set of seeds in the bounded region.
-However, there are multiple ways of projecting a set of mobile radio cells into a set of Voronoi seeds (and multiple ways of bounding a region of interest) and each method results in a different Voronoi diagram for the same input set of cells.
+The majority of earlier studies based on MNO data have adopted tessellation methods relying on the Voronoi partitioning principle.
+We recall that, for a discrete set of $k$ points (Voronoi seeds) in a bounded planar region, a Voronoi partition divides the region into a set of $k$ non-overlapping sub-regions (Voronoi polygons) whereby each point in space is associated to the closest seed.
+A Voronoi partition is well defined, in the sense that a single partition (Voronoi diagram) exists for a given set of seeds in the bounded region.
+However, there are multiple ways of projecting a set of mobile radio cells into a set of Voronoi seeds and multiple ways of bounding a region of interest, and each method results in a different Voronoi diagram for the same input set of cells.

-The simplest --- and by far the most popular --- method takes antenna tower positions as seeds.
-As in real networks multiple radio cells have their antennas co-located on a single antenna tower, the number of unique seeds, hence polygons, is lower than the number of radio cells.
-This method does not require any information about the radio cell configuration other than the antenna tower position, and therefore is very simple to implement.
-The implicit modeling assumption underlying this method is that mobile devices always connect deterministically to the closest antenna tower --- an assumption that ignores several fundamental aspects of mobile communications, including antenna directionality, power control, load balancing, multi-layer radio deployments, etc.
+The simplest and by far most popular method takes antenna tower positions as seeds.
+As, in real networks, multiple radio cells have their antennas co-located on a single antenna tower, the number of unique seeds, hence polygons, is lower than the number of radio cells.
+This method does not require any information about the radio cell configuration other than the antenna tower position, and is therefore very simple to implement.
+The implicit modeling assumption underlying this method is that mobile phones always connect deterministically to the closest antenna tower.
+This assumption ignores several fundamental aspects of mobile communications such as antenna directionality, power control, load balancing and multi-layer radio deployments \cite{Mishrabook}.

 Another variant, first considered in \cite{csis115,jrcstudy,ricciato16} and more recently also in \cite{bachir2019}, places seeds at the barycenter of radio cell coverage area.
-This requires additional knowledge about the radio cell configuration parameters (e.g., azimuth orientation, beam width, coverage range) in order to determine, at least roughly, the cell coverage area.
+This requires additional knowledge about the radio cell configuration parameters in case of directional cells (e.g., azimuth orientation, beam width, coverage range) in order to determine, at least roughly, the cell coverage area and then the barycenter.